Another struggle

 Soon, I will have my condition assessed for the reversal of the stoma, a surgery I am not looking forward to as it means reopening my stomach and a further few months of healing and regaining strength.
 Once that has healed and I am again strong enough, I will need another surgery to reconstruct my stomach wall, yet again opening up the incision and again months of pain and healing.
 I am not looking forward to any of it but I would like to be rid of this bag on my stomach and all that comes with it, especially the prospect of being strong enough for another transplant.

-Throughout this ordeal, I constantly thought of all the people that had sent messages, people I had yet to thank for birthday wishes sent just before it happened and the prayers and well wishes that were coming in via Nadine.
+Throughout this ordeal, I constantly thought of all the people who had sent messages, people I had yet to thank for birthday wishes sent just before it happened, and the prayers and well wishes that were coming in via Nadine.
 As each day passed and I became more and more depressed, I felt more and more guilty about not writing but because of my frame of mind, I had no inclination to contact anyone (Forgive me for this).

 The darkness and despair that consumed me for the last two and a half months have lifted somewhat and the little light that I now see brings me hope.
-I will soon be back online to answer messages that have piled up on facebook and will eventually get to yours if you are still awaiting a reply.
+I will soon be back online to answer messages that have piled up on Facebook and will eventually get to yours if you are still awaiting a reply.

 Please be patient.